At a glance:

 Treatment depends on the cause.
 The primary goals are to clean the ears, reduce inflammation and resolve infections which may be present.

-The ears will need to be cleaned, depending on the severity this may be done at home or by your veterinarian.
+- Your veterinarian will clean out the ears to remove exudate.
 Some cases are so painful, your cat will need to be sedated before his ears are cleaned.

-Antibiotic drops or oral tablets will be prescribed for the bacterial infection.
+- Antibiotic drops and/or oral tablets will be prescribed for the bacterial infection.

-Anti-parasitic medication such as Revolution, lime sulfur dips and Amitraz (which is toxic, so must be used with caution) to treat ear mites, feline scabies, and demodicosis.
+- Anti-parasitic medication such as Revolution, lime sulfur dips and Amitraz to treat ear mites, feline scabies, and demodicosis.